Final Fantasy XIII Review

 Final Word

-Final Fantasy XIII was a disappointment to me.
-It had several moments of greatness and a lot of great things going for it, but it just wasn’t what I want when I pick up a Final Fantasy game (or any RPG for that matter).
-To me, playing a Role-Playing game involves decisions.
+To me, playing a role-playing game involves decisions.
 Decisions to develop your characters as you please.
 Decisions to take certain actions in the story.
 Decisions that have consequences later in the game.
-I want to feel like I am doing something that matters, not just following a path that was laid out for me by the gods of Square Enix who know better than I. I know there is no such thing as a truly non-linear game, but I’d rather have more effort placed into fooling me.
+I want to feel like I’m doing something that matters, not just following a path that was laid out for me.
+I know there’s no such thing as a truly non-linear game, but I’d rather have more effort placed into fooling me.

 I thought Fang was hot… I guess that says something about my taste for strong women.